 The amount you can borrow with either type of loan will ultimately depend on your lender and your eligibility.

 However, you can typically borrow more money with a secured loan compared to a personal loan.
-Secured loans are often used to borrow more than £10,000 – which would be uncommon for a personal loan.
+With a secured loan, you can often borrow over £20,000 – which would be uncommon for a personal loan.

 While there might be less risk for the lender, you’re taking on more risk with a secured loan.